Meet our Team

 Eunice Mointi -

-She is a young 25 year old mother of 3 children
+She is a 25-year-old mother of three.

-Fridah -
+Fridah

 Hannah Moinket

-She got married at 19 years old in 2012 She is a Maasai from Narok county married at Olepolos the local village.
+She is a Maasai from Narok county married at Olepolos the local village.

 She has had no education and now has 3 children